Liumouliu/deepIBL/README.md

 # Stochastic Attraction-Repulsion Embedding for Large Scale Localization

-This contains the code and model for training ground-view geo-localization method described in: Stochastic Attraction-Repulsion Embedding for Large Scale Localization, ICCV2019.
+This contains the code and model for ground-view geo-localization method described in: Stochastic Attraction-Repulsion Embedding for Large Scale Localization, ICCV2019.

 ![alt text](./pipeline.png)